 - Whether the treatment just delays the breast cancer coming back rather than preventing it altogether

 To answer these questions, research into Herceptin for early breast cancer is continuing.
-For now, the National Institute for Health and Clinical Excellence (NICE) has said that doctors should give it 3 weekly for a year (after surgery, chemotherapy and radiotherapy has finished).
+For now, the National Institute for Health and Care Excellence (NICE) has said that doctors should give it 3 weekly for a year (after surgery, chemotherapy and radiotherapy has finished).
 They may revise this in future depending on new research results.

 There is detailed information about the NICE guidance on Herceptin for early breast cancer on the biological therapy for early breast cancer page.